SunStarSys/www/content/CMS/features.md

 ## Deltas from <span class='text-warning'>Apache CMS</span> Features

 - Dropped `mdx_elementid.py` features (new implementation is javascript, not python, and GFM based, so only [TOC] from the py-markdown module carries across).
+A problem tailor-made for the above Search and Replace Feature of the IDE.
 - Only the Perl-based build system is available.
 - New editor treates newlines within markdown text blocks as hard breaks.
 - GFM uses a different delimiter for code blocks.